"I am the change I wish to see in the world"

 While in banking, she worked with clients navigating the Great Recession, helping small businesses struggling in a difficult economy, and advising hard-working families struggling with bills or losing their homes to foreclosure.
 Mainly working for Charter One, she bought her house in Redford at age 24 and soon after became involved in local activism.
 First, drawn into working as an elections poll-worker then chairperson for elections in 2006 and later on Redford's Festival Committee, serving as Secretary for two years.
 She has held numerous local positions in the Junior Chamber, notably as 60th President of the Redford Jaycees and on the state board of the Michigan Junior Chamber as a District Director.
 Part of the revolution before she knew there was one, Jennifer was elected to a 6-year term in 2012 to serve the Redford Union School District.

 At the same time Bernie Sanders was fighting corruption and unethical behavior in the Democratic Party on the national level, Jennifer was fighting with her school board against similar behavior by local leaders, preventing a hostile annexation of the district.
-As the current President of the Redford Union School Board, Jennifer works with an omni-partisan group of Trustees, recently hiring a new superintendent, and together created a strategic plan to move the district in a new direction focused on student achievement and equitable learning.
+Jennifer served as President of the Redford Union School Board for 3 1/2 years, working with an omni-partisan group of Trustees, and drove the hiring process a new superintendent.
+Together they created a strategic plan to move the district in a new direction focused on student achievement and equitable learning.
 This past July, Jennifer was elected to serve as Board Treasurer for the remaining 6 months of her term.

 Jennifer received her Associates Degree from Schoolcraft College and her Bachelor’s Degree in Political Science Public Affairs from Wayne State University, accomplished by a long journey combining work, school, and her community commitments to Redford Township.
 Jennifer considers herself an ecological socialist, and believes real political change can only happen outside the two “major” parties.